sdarlington/sdarlington.github.io/content/posts/2009-10-06-canillas-de-albaida-spain.md

 										//-->
 				</script>A thirty minute walk down a pleasant path was the “big” town, Competa.
 It’s all relative of course, as Competa only has a population of about four thousand.

-The main feature of Competa is its square and church with a bell tower that at various points in its history has also been a minaret ((Though perhaps not in its current form.
-It has fallen down and has been rebuilt a number of times over the centuries.)).
+The main feature of Competa is its square and church with a bell tower that at various points in its history has also been a minaret[^1].
 I was lucky to experience a couple of great sunsets over the church and an enormous ice-cream in a cafe in the square.

 It’s a hard job but someone has to do it.
+[^1]: Though perhaps not in its current form.
+It has fallen down and has been rebuilt a number of times over the centuries.